Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Analytical model of multicell reactor structure

 The term $-c \Sigma n$ is responsible for gamma-ray extinction via the production of runaway electrons.
-The term $\nu c \Sigma$ is responsible for gamma-ray production via RREA bremsstrahlung.
+The term $\nu c \Sigma$ is responsible for gamma-ray production via RREA bremsstrahlung (Section \ref{local_multiplication_factor}, Local multiplication factor).
 The creation of a RREA takes a considerable amount of energy from the photon, which is absorbed shortly afterward.
 For this reason, we use the assumption that macroscopic cross-sections of gamma extinction and gamma multiplication are equal, as two parameters describe the same process.
-Strictly speaking, the cross-section of gamma-ray multiplication is a little bit higher than that of the extinction because one gamma might be energetic enough to produce more than one RREA.

 The Laplace operator for the system with the axial symmetry is written as follows: